-Did you know that your “About Me” page is the most-visited page on your online portfolio.
+Did you know that your “About Me” page is the most-visited page on your online portfolio website.
 Check your stats and you’ll see that it’s true.
-After they see your images, it’s the natural next step for both clients and fans.
+After they see your images, it’s the natural next step for clients, readers, and fans.
 Who’s the person behind the work?

-You want to make sure visitors to your site understand your work—but you don’t want to go into too much detail in case they lose interest.
+You want to make sure visitors and readers to your site understand your work—but you don’t want to go into too much detail and create a long essay about yourself in case they lose interest.
 You want to mention recognition you’ve received and exciting projects you’ve completed—but you don’t want to seem like you’re bragging.

-We’ve put together a simple step-by-step guide to creating a biography that works: one that’s personal and professional at the same time, and that can be finished up in seven easy steps.
+We’ve put together a simple step-by-step guide to teaching you how to create a biography that works: one that’s personal and professional at the same time, and that can be finished up in seven easy steps.

 Jessica Lehrman’s portfolio